kubernetes-sigs/gateway-api/geps/gep-4359/index.md

 * `0x20` (space)
 * `0x21-0x7E` (printable characters)

-The reason for this restriction is that most modern regex engines differ in their support for line breaks, unicode, and control characters.
+The reason for this restriction is that most modern regex engines differ in their support for line breaks, Unicode, and control characters.
 Supporting such inputs would add ambiguity and diminish portability with little practical benefits as such characters are rarely used in traffic routing and manipulation
 (notably, [HTTP header values can have `0x80-0xFF` code points](https://datatracker.ietf.org/doc/html/rfc9110#section-5.5), but their use is rare).
 For example, in RE2, the `.` character might or might not match line breaks, depending on configuration.